Stable soliton dark matter wormhole in non-minimally coupled $f({\cal Q},{\cal T})$ gravity: Summary and Conclusion

 Interestingly, we have shown that the flaring-out condition can be reconciled with the NEC in the context of $f(\cal{Q}, \cal{T})$ modified gravity.
 More precise, one must violate the NEC only effectively when the flaring-out condition holds.
 However, for the matter sector, one could have $\sigma c^2+p_r>0$ where $\beta<-1/2$, which is not recovered in the GR regime, and therefore the NEC is fulfilled.
 In this case, the NEC condition is broken only effectively, whereas the matter sector preserves the NEC with no need for exotic matter.
 We remark that $\beta<-1/2$ is consistent with our findings by applying the flaring-out condition.

 In addition, we have shown that all energy conditions can be satisfied for certain bounds on the strength of the matter-geometry non-minimal coupling: For model I, with $r_0=1$ pc, we found the following constraints $|\beta| \gtrapprox 10^{13}$, while for the same $r_0$, the faring-out condition excludes exactly the positive coupling.
 Similarly, for model II, with $r_0=1$ pc, the energy conditions set the following constraints $|\beta| \gtrapprox 10^{11}$, while the faring-out condition excludes exactly the positive solution.
-In general, for large positive coupling parameter, the null energy condition (NEC) among other energy conditions, can be satisfied at the wormhole throat, meaning exotic matter is not needed, while the wormhole is no longer Lorentzian and the flaring-out condition is broken.
-However, for large negative coupling parameters, the NEC among other conditions, can be satisfied, allowing for healthy wormholes without exotic matter, provided the coupling strength stays within certain bounds.
+In general, for large positive coupling parameter, the null energy condition (NEC) among other energy conditions, can be satisfied at the WH throat, meaning exotic matter is not needed, while the WH is no longer Lorentzian and the flaring-out condition is broken.
+However, for large negative coupling parameters, the NEC among other conditions, can be satisfied, allowing for healthy WHs without exotic matter, provided the coupling strength stays within certain bounds.
 In the latter case, the NEC is broken only effectively.

 The $f(\cal{Q}, \cal{T})$ theory modifies gravity considering possible non-minimal between matter and geometry, this requires breaking of matter conservation.
 Nevertheless, the matter-geometry coupling compensates for it by additional non-conservative sector holds the conservation law effectively.
 In this sense, the new coupling term contributes by adding extra force to the hydrostatic equilibrium equation, known as TOV equation.
-We investigated the stability of both wormhole models by virtue of a modified version of TOV equation, which includes a new force due to matter-geometry non-minimal, showing that these wormholes are dynamically stable.
+We investigated the stability of both WH models by virtue of a modified version of TOV equation, which includes a new force due to matter-geometry non-minimal, showing that these WHs are dynamically stable. { Although our study does not include dynamical simulations nor waveforms explicitly, we acknowledge this as a promising direction for future work.}

-In conclusion, the present study confirms the possibility to find a healthy wormhole solution where the energy conditions are broken only on the effective sector but satisfied on the matter sector.
-Consequently, no exotic matter is needed to form a physical wormhole as required in the GR framework, if non-minimal coupling between matter and geometry has been considered.
+In conclusion, the present study confirms the possibility to find a healthy WH solution where the energy conditions are broken only on the effective sector but satisfied on the matter sector.
+Consequently, no exotic matter is needed to form a physical WH as required in the GR framework, if non-minimal coupling between matter and geometry has been considered.